 Ride a Train

-If you want to experience what it was like when the rail service arrived in Eureka Springs in 1883, then pay a visit to the Eureka Springs and North Arkansas Railway Company.
+If you want to experience what it was like when the rail service arrived in Eureka Springs in 1883, pay a visit to the Eureka Springs and North Arkansas Railway Company.

-Please check their website for the most up to date information on operating hours and prices.
+Please check their website for the most up-to-date information on operating hours and prices.

 Address: 299 North Main Street, Eureka Springs, AR

-Outdoor enthusiasts will definitely want Beaver Lake to be on their list of things to do in Eureka Springs.
+Outdoor enthusiasts will want Beaver Lake to be on their list of things to do in Eureka Springs.

 Beaver Lake offers numerous recreational opportunities.
-Scuba divers love the crystal clear water and photographers will be in heaven with the dramatic limestone cliffs and wildlife found around the lake.
+Scuba divers love the crystal clear water, and photographers will be in heaven with the dramatic limestone cliffs and wildlife found around the lake.

 Of course, the lake is also great for fishing, skiing, paddle boarding, and kayaking.

-This lake is one of the places to visit in Eureka Springs for a great family friendly getaway.
+This lake is one of the places to visit in Eureka Springs for a great family-friendly getaway.